Why build the most expensive thing in human history where no one is looking?

 The commissioners weren’t fooled.
 The room was graded against them.

 The air permit was cut in two — one smokestack drawn as two applications, each just under 250 tons of nitrogen oxide a year, the line that means Washington looks.
 The firm advising the environment department — Apaluma, owned by former economic-development secretary Alicia Keyes — now advises the developer too, while Secretary James Kenney’s agency decides the permit.
 Oracle’s lobbyist is Josh Pitcock, Mike Pence’s former chief of staff, who helped write the federal order stripping environmental-justice review out of data-center permits.
 The same two lobbyists — Jennifer Bradfute and Matthias Sayer — represent the developer, Keyes’s company, and the produced-water alliance at once.
-And the ads urging approval, “Elevate NM,” hid their funders — and are now under an Ethics Commission suit.
+And the ads urging approval, “Elevate NM,” hid their funders — until an Ethics Commission suit forced the disclosure: all $3,667,000 came from the permit applicant itself.

 And when the vote was over, the capture ran for office.
 On the June 2026 ballot: Shannon Reynolds, the commissioner who doxxed the residents who spoke against the project, then resigned — now seeking the assessor’s seat.
 And Jose Ibarra, a sitting BorderPlex consultant, running for the district that oversees the very campus he’s paid to advance.